Yathi123/QuantM/README.md

-Thia Application will Estimate the Somatic Cells in the Milk.
+This Application will Estimate the Somatic Cells in the Milk.